 Defending Drug Charges: The Motion To Suppress Evidence

-I do a lot of work defending individuals charged with drug possession and or delivery.
+I do a lot of work defending individuals charged with both drug possession and drug delivery.
 How do we go about defending those people?
 What works and why?
-This is the first part in a three part series.
 The 4th Amendment to the Constitution protects each of us from unreasonable search and seizures.
-One of the key weapons in the Defense Attorney's arsenal the Motion to Suppress Evidence.
+One of the key weapons in the defense attorneys arsenal is the Motion to Suppress Evidence.
 Too often attorneys neglect this tool often due to a lack of knowledge.

-In identifying suppression issues the attorney needs an in depth knowledge of both police procedure and currant case law.
+In identifying suppression issues the attorney needs an in depth knowledge of both police procedure and current case law.
 The case law is how courts have determined in other similar cases how to apply the law to protect your rights.
-Judges use these decisions by other Judges to base their decisions on.
+Judges use decisions by other Judges on which to base their decisions.

 Many Judges will hold a hearing several weeks before the trial.
 Some will hold it immediately before the trial.
 In most cases the initial burden is on the Defense to show that the arrest was done without a search warrant.
 In most cases the State will stipulate to this fact.
 Then the burden is on the State to prove there was probable cause for the search.
 They do this by having the police officers testify.